-For Modules 1 - 7, students will serve as discussion leader.
+For Modules 2 - 7, students will serve as discussion leader (I will serve in this role for Module 1).
 Discussion leaders will submit to me at least three (3) discussion questions/topics and be expected to facilitate the online discussion for that module.
 Thus, it is expected that the discussion leader will post much more than the minimum contributions and be graded on his/her ability to assist in critical analysis and discussion on each topic.
 Discussion Leaders are to send me their three questions or topics by 11:59pm on the first Sunday (see course schedule) of their respective module.
 I will post the questions that following Monday morning.